leventelist/kicad_utils/README.md

 * cd to the sources directory
 * Run the build script
 * cd to the build directory, and issue 'sudo make install'

+# bomer2.py

+This is a python script that creates nice BOMs from a schematic using a database backend.

+It generates a CSV file that can be further processed.

+Run the script like this:

+bomer2.py -d <path/to/sqlite/database/file> -o <output_file_name.csv> <path/to/top/level/kicad_sch/file>

+## Database descriptor

+You can find a sample database in the db directory.
+There's also a kicad_dbl file provided.
+You might change the 'levcsi_database' name to something more sensible.

+If you place a component with the choser, KiCad will automatically add id=xxx field.
+The bomer2.py script uses this to reference the component.